Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 Smoked Chimichurri (Em Brasa)

 This one is different.
-Mateus — who spent seven years cooking over open fire in Brazil before joining us at Dublin Cookery School — builds his version on smoke, char, and time.
+Matheus — who spent seven years cooking over open fire in Brazil before joining us at Dublin Cookery School — builds his version on smoke, char, and time.

 The technique is called em brasa, meaning over the coals.
 An onion goes into the embers whole, skin-on.
 The herbs are charred directly over flame until half of them are blackened.
-The butter is smoked by dipping a live coal into to absorb the flavour.
-Then everything is brought together slowly, finished with premium oil and acid.
+The butter is smoked by dipping a live coal into it to absorb the flavour.
+Then everything is brought together slowly, finished with extra virgin olive oil.

-The result keeps on a shelf (not in the fridge) and deepens over weeks, months and even years!
+The result keeps on a shelf (not in the fridge or freezer) and deepens over weeks, months and even years!
 It goes on steak, on bread, on roasted vegetables.
 It goes on everything.

 View full recipe